 - Curatorial Practice or Art Education

 This position requires an MFA degree or equivalent terminal degree with an active creative practice and research agenda.
 It includes a teaching load of two courses per semester, with a commitment to teaching Digital Media Art/Design courses throughout the curriculum of the Art School and Women’s Studies.
 Additional teaching opportunities in upper level courses and summer teaching may be available.
 Active engagement in the community of the School is expected including service on committees.

-•Knowledge of current and emerging theories of digital media practice and women’s studies
+- Knowledge of current and emerging theories of digital media practice and women’s studies issues.

 Application submission should include: